FAQs – Frequently Asked Questions

 A standard course of treatment for depression and anxiety is comprised of one 30 minute session per day, 5 times per week for 2-6 weeks.
 Accelerated treatment where a patient undergoes more than one session per day is also an option, if the treating clinician permits this.
 The overall duration of treatment depends on whether a patient is responding, and at what pace they are responding at.

 Patients usually require 20-30 sessions of rTMS to experience a significant reduction in symptoms or enter remission.

 Who is rTMS treatment suitable for?

-TMS is an alternative avenue of treatment for depression to consider if antidepressants or talking therapies have not helped to alleviate depressive symptoms.
+TMS is an avenue of treatment for mental health conditions to consider if medication or talking therapies have not helped to alleviate symptoms.